JustWhit3/useful-guides/ROOT/Installation/Windows.md

 > ```shell
 > Error: Can't open display: :0
 > ```
 > It means that your display variable is not set correctly and graphic interface doesn't work.
-A solution may be to replace this definition in the .bashrc file with:
+A solution may be to replace this definition in the .bashrc file with the IP address of your Xserver.
+If you are working for example with MobaXterm, you can open it, click on "start local terminal" and copy the IP address written in "Your DISPLAY is set to..." line of the box.
+Than you have to open a new terminal and enter:
 > ```shell
-> export DISPLAY=localhost:0.0
+> export DISPLAY=XX.XX.XX.XXX:0.0
 > ```
-> in order to configure bash to use the local X-server.
-If also this doesn't work you can try to set the X-server IP address which could be found here `/ets/resolv/conf` by replacing the previous command with:
-> ```shell
-> export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0
-> ```
+> Where `XX.XX.XX.XXX:0.0` has to be replaced with the correct IP address you copied.
+Remember that this solution works only for the terminal in which you are working in.
+If you close the shell and open a new one, you have to repeat this very last passage.
+In this particular situation, avoid copying the previous command in the .bashrc file, since if your IP address changes, than you have to modify the .bashrc file every time.
 > Sometimes also this latter case doesn't solve the problem.
 In this situation you can try to install a different free-to-use X-server like [Xming](https://sourceforge.net/projects/xming/) or [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 > Check also if you are trying to run commands as user and not as root; enter on the shell:
 > ```shell